mcmurray0125/todo-list/README.md

 https://supersimple.dev/courses/javascript-beginner-course-20201
 </p>

-Need to add items to sidebar.
+Adding elements to sidebar.

-When editing a todo, the background color of that row should be grey to signify that it is being focused on.
+Need to create JS functions to create to-do list Title

-Need to re-style text input fields.
+Need to create JS function that creates new sidebar elements to switch between todo-lists.